Search

 As a foreign worker in Canada, you first need to find an employer and secure the job for yourself.
 The criteria for your job in Alberta are explained in “Minimum Requirements”.

 If your application is complete, you will receive an email confirming that your file has been received and accepted for processing.
-This will include your AAIP file number.
+Your application number will not change.
+Use it in all your submissions or any inquiries you may have during the assessment process.

-An AAIP officer will contact you by email or phone if information is needed to assess your application and will tell you how to send the information.
+A AAIP officer may contact you or your current or past employers by email or phone if information is needed to assess your application and will tell you how to send the information.

 You will receive a decision on your application by email.
 If your application is approved, you will become a Provincial Nominee and get a nomination package by email.